kabk/go-theses-17-manus-nijhoff/src/writings/all.md

 <iframe width="1280" height="720" src="https://www.youtube.com/embed/2VdNHiqOi2M?rel=0" frameborder="0" allowfullscreen></iframe>

 REN:
 Yeah, but it does what you want.
 You can't always judge a tool just on the looks or user-friendliness.
 The people making that stuff usually do it on their own time and without any payment from anyone!
-This dude is focussing on the essentials to keep it working.
+This developer is focussing on the essentials for it to keep it working.
 If you think about it, it's kind of amazing.
 He's like a little David against Facebook Goliath.
-It's fucking DIY!

 OPT:
-No, I think I'll give up on it.
+No, I think I'd never use that.
+User experience is key.
 It takes me too much time to manually add the list items.
 I want someone or something to do that for me.
-It shouldn't be that hard, right?
+I use another tool called Detox[^detox] when I want to work.
+It fills my feed with news from selected sources so when I do flip over to Facebook, I won't get distracted by the daily food-shot of my neighbour.

+GON:
+You gotta love these efforts, right?
+Hail the clumsy solutions, the hacks and stooges.

 REN:
-I'm not too sure about that.
-I don't think this guy has a big team or a lot of resources to develop it as professionally as a Silicon Valley startup would.
-But in that is a lot of value, this person is an idealist.
+I like the F.B.
+Purity more than Detox.
+Detox seems cool but only works as a replacement.
+Purity let's you customize the entire feed.
 It's underground and independent.

-GON:
-I love this solution, it's clumsy and perfect.
-Hail the clumsy solutions, the hacks and stooges.
-'Cause this is still showing the cracks in the pavement, right?
-Still showing that people notice that they aren't in control, and this is one way of taking it back, even when it is just a bit.
+Funny though, that also while a lot of parties try to make a profit online, there are so many free solutions to the problems that come with that.
+And the design solutions that used to be clumsy have become much more professional.
+As the corporate internet grows more professional, so do its counter-movements.

+[^reddit]: Reddit, the front page of the internet [https://www.reddit.com/](https://www.reddit.com/)

+[^facebook]: Facebook, the Social Utility That Connects You With Other People Around You, [https://facebook.com](https://facebook.com)

 [^pacer]: Public Access to Court Electronic Records

+[^manifesto]: Aaron Swartz, Guerilla Open Access Manifesto, [https://ia600808.us.archive.org/17/items/GuerillaOpenAccessManifesto/Goamjuly2008.pdf](https://ia600808.us.archive.org/17/items/GuerillaOpenAccessManifesto/Goamjuly2008.pdf)

 [^blog]: Aaron Swartz, _Sociology or Anthropology_, [http://www.aaronsw.com/weblog/socvanthro](http://www.aaronsw.com/weblog/socvanthro)